hlacontainers/pitch-crc/README.md

 # Pitch version
 PITCH_VERSION=free_5_4_5_0

+# X DISPLAY for the CRC (required for the Pitch Free RTI, optional for a licensed RTI)
+DISPLAY=xserver:0

+# Example of installation directory of the Pitch RTI (for mount example)
+RTI_HOME=/usr/local/prti1516e
 ````

-The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server.
+The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server or the installation directory of the Pitch RTI.

 Port 8989 is the default port on which the Pitch CRC listens for connection requests from a Local RTI Component (LRC).